We were told there was nothing we could do about it.

 Axovia Therapeutics is working on Luke’s exact condition.

 They had progressed to the point of having completed animal studies in preparation for human clinical trials.
 At this point they need funds to advance to these clinical trials.
 It is uncommon for rare disease research to get government funding or funding from private pharmaceutical companies.
 Thus, the burden often falls on non-profits and philanthropists to fill in the gap between research and a cure.
 This is the difficult task we have undertaken.

 We Have A Plan

 In a short period of time, we went from having no hope for treatment for our son’s condition to the prospect of sight-saving therapy for him and thousands of children all over the world.
 We have a plan.
 We have something we’re working towards, and this is a potential cure.
 Our non-profit went from having a dream to the reality of being able to help fund sight-saving therapy.
 We’ve been moving so fast to get to this place, with all our efforts focused on maximizing available funding for clinical trials.

-We’ve set up our non-profit to minimize expenses and create a pipeline directly to Axovia because it’s the only team in the world developing a therapy for retinitis pigmentosa due to BBS-1.
+We’ve set up our non-profit to minimize expenses and create a pipeline directly to Axovia Therpauetics.
+They are only team in the world developing a therapy for retinitis pigmentosa due to BBS-1, and the planned clinical trial will take place at Mayo Clinic in Rochester.
 A similar gene therapy, Luxturna, is FDA approved to treat retinitis pigmentosa due to Leber congenital amaurosis.
 Axovia’s treatment uses a similar gene therapy model with some minor changes.
 With each successive gene therapy treatment that is successful, it becomes easier to develop treatments for more genetic subtypes and thus treat a wider patient population.